shankswhite/CS5800_PathFinding_GroupProject/README.md

   - Auxiliary Status

     - 8, distanceToStart, double
-      - Calculated by coordinate
+      - Calculated by coordinate in front-end

     - 9, distanceToEnd, double
-      - Calculated by coordinate
+      - Calculated by coordinate in front-end

-- All grid status are represented as a number in the map array
+- **All grid status are represented as a number in the map array**